-Click on the Read More link to discover five must-know body languages.
+Click on the link to discover five must-know body languages.

-- Practice lowering the pitch of your voice as well as slowing it down.
+- Practice lowering the pitch of your voice as well as slowing the speed.
 Watch a TV announcer and count the number of words per second.
 They are all slow, about 1.5 and 2 words per second.
 A high pitch squeaky voice is not as pleasing as a smooth softer lower pitch voice.

 - Vary the word rhythm, pitch, and volume.
-A monotone will put people to sleep and a sleepy audience is an unmotivated audience.
-Download a book from the drama section in a library relating to voice and learn those the techniques.
+A monotone will put people to sleep, and a sleepy audience is an unmotivated audience.
+Read a book from the drama section in a library relating to voice and learn those the techniques.

 - Use reading glasses when reading even if you do not need glasses.
 Reading glasses imply an older person with experience.
-It also implies that you read extensively and that the extensive reading has caused your presbyopia.
+It also implies that you read extensively.

 Type C personalities pay attention to presentations that display graphs, charts, photographs, and models.
 To emphasis a point, tapping on a chart with reading glasses is effective.
 It focuses attention on the graph, the tapping shows confidence, and the reading glasses imply aged experience.

-A model that can be passed around is very valuable.
+A sample or model that can be passed around is very valuable.
 It is one of those hidden features that C-types look for that indicates thoroughness and preparation.

 If knowledge of the content is a weakness, a partner or associate who can answer all content type question is advisable.
 For example, Steve Jobs had Steve Wozniak, Bill Gates had Paul Allen, etc.

-Asking a C-type for advice on how to solve a problem will usually peak their interest.
-They may be busy with other matters, but they are hearing every word.
+Asking a C-type for advice on how to solve a problem will usually pique their interest.
+They often busy with other matters, but they are hearing every word.
 They are not great at multitasking, but they are excellent listeners.

-If the Type C is the author of a publication or the owner of a patent, it would be impressive to identified the patent in the presentation.
-Incorporating the unique concepts of the patent or publication into your presentation would be the crème de la crème.
+If the Type C is the author of a publication or the owner of a patent, incorporating it into your presentation would be the crème de la crème.
 It is a way of saying, “you’re so smart that I’m using your ideas.”